 We all want the networks we use to work.
 More importantly, we want them to work without any issues.
 While networks can never run perfectly, their performance can be analyzed to establish how well they’re running.
-Companies use tools like network performance monitors (NPMs) to constantly track and examine their network’s performance.
+Companies use tools like network performance monitoring (NPM) solutions to constantly track and examine their network’s performance metrics.

 At a basic level, the key function of a network is to transmit data from one device to another.
 Throughput measures the rate of successful data transfer over a period of time.
 This metric shows you what your network is doing rather than what it’s capable of, which is important in determining if it’s meeting expectations.